JavaWiz1/kodi-cli/README.md

   -u USER, --user USER  Kodi authenticaetion username -p PASSWORD, --password PASSWORD
                         Kodi autentication password
+  -c CONFIG, --config CONFIG
+                        Optional config file
+  -C, --create_config   Create empty config
-  -f, --format          Format json output
+  -f, --format_output   Format json output
-  -v, --verbose         Turn out verbose output, more parms increase
+  -v, --verbose         Turn out verbose output, more parms increase verbosity
   ```

 ---

 ## Examples

-You can get help from the command line to view namespaces, namespace commands and calling requirements.
+You can get help from the command line to view namespaces, namespace methods and calling requirements.
 Simply
-type help as the command to get a list of all the namespaces.
+type ***python kodi_cli.py help*** as the command to get a list of all the namespaces.

-### List all namespaces
+### List all **namespaces**

 Namespaces are modules in Kodi, each namespace manages differ aspects of the Kodi interface